 - Colonial behavior with large, communal nesting colonies reused for generations.

-- Relatively long lifespans that may extend 15-20 years in the wild and longer in captivity
+- Relatively long lifespans that may extend 15 to 20 years in the wild and longer in captivity.

 Past and Present Birds

 All penguins, and only penguin species are part of this bird family.
-There are 17-18 living penguin species currently recognized as distinct species.
+There are 17 to 18 living penguin species currently recognized as distinct species.
 There is still debate about whether the northern rockhopper and southern rockhopper penguins are actually individual species, and the split between them is not yet universally recognized.
 The most familiar and well-known birds in the Spheniscidae family include the emperor penguin, king penguin, and African penguin.

 The number of penguins to have already gone extinct is constantly being refined and debated as more fossil evidence is uncovered and new but already extinct species are discovered.
 As many as 40 or more species of penguins may have gone extinct already, some through natural evolutionary processes and others through traumatic disasters or historic hunting and persecution.
 Today, the majority of penguin species—13 different birds—are considered threatened, endangered or vulnerable to extinction if strong conservation measures are not taken for their protection.
 All penguins are legally protected, but poaching, pollution, irresponsible tourism, invasive predators, climate change and other threats are all severe hazards dramatically impacting penguin populations.

 Genetic analysis has shown that a number of birds are closely related to penguins, but their closest living relatives are a surprise.
 At first glance, it would seem that puffins, murres, and auks would be close penguin relatives, and these birds do share many physical characteristics, including plumage coloration, upright posture, and general diet.
 They are not, however, closely related in genetic terms.

 While previous studies show that petrels, albatrosses, frigatebirds, loons, and grebes are all marginally related to penguins, the closest genetic relative to these birds is actually storks, family Ciconiidae.
 Further studies of DNA and other genetic material from both living penguins as well as fossil remnants will be necessary to confirm and further explore the relationships between penguins and other bird families.

 Where to See These Birds